vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 > [!CAUTION]
 > Please do not use this setup for your work.
 There are dozens of nuances
 > left unaddressed, and it exists solely for the purpose of learning a
-> a new way to design build systems.
+> new way to design build systems.

 # Wrapping up
 TBD